flexi-framework/tffb/README.md

 </p>
 This project contains the TensorFlow Fortran Binding (TFFB) library, which allows to load and evaluate Keras models directly from Fortran in a straight-forward manner.

+## Citation
+This is a scientific project.
+If you consider it useful, please cite the project with

+_Towards Exascale CFD Simulations Using the Discontinuous Galerkin Solver FLEXI_, Marcel Blind, Min Gao, Daniel Kempf, Patrick Kopper, Marius Kurz, Anna Schwarz, and Andrea Beck, 2023. <https://doi.org/10.48550/arXiv.2306.12891>.

 ## License
 The TFFB is licensed under the MIT License <http://opensource.org/licenses/MIT>.